Even to those

 Protti and Giacomo Puccini.)

-Provenzale is not even mentioned in the encyclopedia’s
+Provenzale is not even mentioned in the same

-street named for Provenzale in Naples is about four
+the only street named for Provenzale in Naples is

 Tracing the history of opera, in general, one tends to jump from Monteverdi to A. Scarlatti (if one is in a hurry).
 Monteverdi, of course, was from the north.
 He wrote his first opera —the first opera— Orpheus, in 1607, and his last, The Coronation of Poppea, in 1647.
 The first was an experiment with a new musical form; the last, with the music fully at the service of the psychology of the drama, was a full-blown model for later grand opera.
 Scarlatti was born in Palermo (Sicily) in 1660 and moved to Naples in his twenties.
 He wrote opera, sacred music, comic opera and symphonies until his death 65 years later.
 His influence was enormous.